Toronto Naturopathic doctors at the Pacific Wellness Institute are general practitioners of natural medicine.

 2) What kind of training does a naturopathic doctor receive?

 Graduates receive a Bachelor of Naturopathy and the title “N.D.” or Doctor of Naturopathic Medicine.
+Being a graduate isn’t where the screening ends.
+As an N.D, for you to get the license to practice your knowledge, you will have to go through stringent board evaluations.

 3) Can a naturopathic doctor treat me if I already have a medical doctor?